 Opt for a well-pressed buttoned-front shirt instead.
 It’s an infinitely more flattering work choice than a sloppy polo, or a T-shirt.

-If your job requires you to wear a polo shirt be sure to do these things: buy quality (Fred Perry, for example- my brother wears these well), make sure it fits, press the collar, and the minute it shows any kind of wear or wonkiness get a new one.
+I acknowledge not all polos are created equal, and there are men who wear them well.
+If you choose to wear a polo shirt be sure to do these things: buy quality (Fred Perry, for example- my brother wears these well), make sure it fits, press the collar, and the minute it shows any kind of wear or wonkiness get a new one.
 If your collar can’t be pressed, fabric stay tape or silicone anchor dots can help you keep your collar in place.

 Unless you are in an ultra-casual office, T-shirts are too laidback for work.
 Most T-shirts say, “‘Sup?” to your clients.
 Not confidence inspiring.